Namaztak/Speedrunner-Reset-Thing/readme.md

 8a.
 Insult them if not (but disable any LiveSplit functionality)
 8b.
 If yes, have them locate and assign their splits file for that game, so that can also be launched by this script.
 8c.
 MAYBE either figure out how to do the clean websocket interaction, or do an ungabunga pyautogui thing for timer resets.
+8d.
+Support multiple categories for single games?
 9. Prevent users from putting system32 as the save path.
 (Because ["BITCH ARE YOU FOR REAL???"](https://www.youtube.com/watch?v=PB3EmjYFQUo))
-10. Support switching games from one run to another without having to re-launch the script.
+10. Support switching games from one run to another without having to re-launch the script.  (low priority, relaunching the script is not that hard.)
 11. ~~If the user has only one game set up, and they choose to floor it, or run a game they've already set up, just launch that one.~~
+11a.
+If 8d gets implemented, have them pick their category for the session.

 ## Dependencies not included with Python
 Again, init.bat should grab these for you, but in case you wanna look further into what I used for this, here you go: